richarrd92/skillshare-app/README.md

 - Search/filter other users by skill
 - Express interest to connect (basic match system)
 - Real-time database (Firestore) or REST backend (FastAPI)
-- Responsive design for mobile + desktop (mobile later)
+- Responsive design for desktop (mobile later)

+### Why Open Source?

+Skillshare App is open source because we believe in:
+- **Collaborative growth**: Developers from anywhere can suggest improvements or build new features.
+- **Transparency**: Everything from data models to deployment is out in the open to encourage learning and feedback.
+- **Education**: This project is a teaching tool for understanding full-stack architecture, authentication, and database modeling.

 ### Tech Stack